A-Z OF VISITING LEEDS

 F – Friendly.
 Leeds is a friendly and welcoming place, so it’s no wonder we’re keen to see your smiling faces back in the city centre again.
 Although, we do ask that while you’re here, please be respectful of others, maintain the 2 metre social distance and keep yourselves and others safe.

 F – Food and Drink – The food and drink scene in Leeds is some of the country’s best.
 And we’re thrilled to see many restaurants, cafes and bars now beginning to reopen, albeit a little differently to before.
 You can tuck into more on our Food and Drink pages – please be sure to check and book with the venue in advance.
-Please only gather indoors with members of up to two households (your support bubble counts as one household).
 Looking for somewhere with outdoor seating?
 We’ve got you covered!

 G – Gardens and Greenspaces.
 Leeds is home to a number of beautiful green spaces and gardens.
 Stroll around the lake at Roundhay Park, one of the biggest and most popular city parks in Europe, or visit Golden Acre Park which is near to two of Leeds’ most treasured nature reserves: Breary Marsh and Adel Dam.
 Beautiful gardens await at Temple Newsam and Lotherton Hall.
 Take in the historical splendour of Kirkstall Abbey with a visit to the grounds.
 Staying in the city centre?
 Scroll down to P for Picnic Spots.

 H – Hotels.
-We have a range of excellent hotels here in Leeds, from the big names to stylish boutiques.
-Good news, from 4th July, many Leeds hotels will be able to welcome guests again!
-Many will require advance bookings so please be sure to book your stay in advance.
+We have a range of excellent hotels here in Leeds, from the big names to stylish boutiques and they’re open and ready to welcome you!
+Most hotels require advance bookings so please be sure to book your stay in advance.
 Although things may be slightly different, you can still guarantee a warm welcome.

 H – Hand sanitiser.
 There will be hand sanitiser stations in place in the main areas of the city and many shops will also have their own stations.
 It’s always a good idea though to bring your own just in case.